Category Archives: Q-S

 SPCarnegie Hall Concert Cast, 2006 (Verve) 2 out of 5 stars (2 / 5) This recording is taken from a concert performance at Carnegie Hall that was also telecast on PBS.
 It has a tentative quality that many quickly assembled concerts tend to have, and it lacks the pace and energy of a cast album of a full stage production.
 It also features, for better or worse, the kind of famous names that can draw a crowd for a concert in a major hall and a TV broadcast.
 In this case, Reba McEntire and Brian Stokes Mitchell are fairly well suited to the roles of Nellie and Emile, while Alec Baldwin as Luther Billis falls more into the category of stunt casting than perfect casting.
 McEntire gives a colorful and spirited performance, but her country singer’s twang is far too exaggerated to permit a proper interpretation of Ensign Nellie Forbush.
 While Mitchell sings magnificently, his contemporary stylistic choices seem anachronistic to the score; his renditions of the classic songs “Some Enchanted Evening” and “This Nearly Was Mine” are better characterized as “good covers” than effective dramatic performances.
 Jason Danieley is well cast as Lt.
 Cable, but Lillias White as Bloody Mary also gives more of a star turn than a valid interpretation of this character role.
 Further working against the appeal of this recording, the large chunks of dialogue from the show’s book seem under-rehearsed to the point of annoyance, while the Orchestra of St. Luke’s also sounds a bit unrehearsed and sometimes lacking in energy as conducted by Paul Gemignani.
 Overall, the album is interesting and occasionally fun, but it’s not a good representation of this magnificent musical as a piece of theater. — G.A.

 SPBroadway Cast, 2008 (Masterworks Broadway) 4 out of 5 stars (4 / 5) Here is an excellent recording of the classic Rodgers & Hammerstein score.
 In many ways, it’s the best audio-only representation of South Pacific as a dramatic piece.
 The completeness of the recording and its superb sound quality give a vivid aural picture of the wonderful Lincoln Center Theater revival, with what may be the best cast since the original production in 1949.
 The performances of Kelli O’Hara as Nellie and Paulo Szot (2008 Tony Award winner for Best Actor in a Musical) as Emile are very honest and never give in to show-biz campiness, as is sometimes found in recordings of older scores; the two stars take the material seriously and give us three-dimensional characters as written by Rodgers & Hammerstein and Joshua Logan, co-author of the show’s book.
 Danny Burstein as Billis and Loretta Ables Sayre as Bloody Mary are just as well cast, while Mathew Morrison as Lt.
 Cable adds youth, sex appeal, and vigor to the recording.
-The orchestrations are the originals, and as captured here in digital stereo, they have never sounded better.
-The score is presented with drama and grandeur; this is an authentic South Pacific, with all of the well-known songs in a variety of styles.
+The show’s original orchestrations are beautifully captured here in digital stereo, and have never sounded better.
 The album also contains some interesting hidden bonus items, such as the orchestral portions of “A Wonderful Guy” and “Some Enchanted Evening” minus the vocal tracks, so you can sing ’em yourself like Karaoke!
-The great success of this production proved that classic musicals needn’t be re-written, re-orchestrated, or cast with pop stars to achieve favor with modern audiences, and the album is a must for anyone wanting a first-rate, 21st-century recording of a timeless show. — G.A.
+This production’s great success proved that classic musicals needn’t be re-written, re-orchestrated, or cast with pop stars to achieve favor with modern audiences, and the cast album is a must for anyone wanting a first-rate, 21st-century recording of a timeless show. — G.A.

 The Sound of Music